Goldner–Harary graph: Properties

-Geometry
+The automorphism group of the Goldner–Harary graph is of order 12 and is isomorphic to the dihedral group D6, the group of symmetries of a regular hexagon, including both rotations and reflections.

+The characteristic polynomial of the Goldner–Harary graph is : $-(x-1)^2 x^2 (x+2)^3 (x^2-3) (x^2-4 x-9)$.

+Polyhedron

 By Steinitz's theorem, the Goldner–Harary graph is a polyhedral graph: it is planar and 3-connected, so there exists a convex polyhedron having the Goldner–Harary graph as its skeleton.

-Geometrically, a polyhedron representing the Goldner–Harary graph may be formed by gluing a tetrahedron onto each face of a triangular dipyramid, similarly to the way a triakis octahedron is formed by gluing a tetrahedron onto each face of an octahedron.
-That is, it is the Kleetope of the triangular dipyramid.
+Geometrically, the Goldner–Harary graph represents a simplicial polyhedron, formed by gluing tetrahedra onto each face of a triangular dipyramid.
+In other words, it is the Kleetope of the triangular dipyramid.
 The dual graph of the Goldner–Harary graph is represented geometrically by the truncation of the triangular prism.

-Algebraic properties

-The automorphism group of the Goldner–Harary graph is of order 12 and is isomorphic to the dihedral group D6, the group of symmetries of a regular hexagon, including both rotations and reflections.

-The characteristic polynomial of the Goldner–Harary graph is : $-(x-1)^2 x^2 (x+2)^3 (x^2-3) (x^2-4 x-9)$.